Transcript: The Wrong Way to Boost Serotonin

 Could any of this be because of the psychoactive substances found in plant foods?

-The neurotransmitter serotonin, often referred to as the “happiness hormone,” is found in plant foods, but serotonin doesn’t cross the blood brain barrier, so it shouldn’t affect your mood no matter how much you eat.
+The neurotransmitter serotonin, often referred to as the “happiness hormone,” is found in plant foods.
+But, serotonin doesn’t cross the blood-brain barrier.
+So, it shouldn’t affect our mood, no matter how much we eat.

-The precursor to serotonin, however, what your brain makes serotonin out of, is an amino acid called tryptophan, and there’s a transport protein in the brain that plucks tryptophan out of the bloodstream and so what you eat can end up affecting your mood.
-Back in the 70’s they did tryptophan depletion experiments where you give people specially concocted tryptophan deficient diets, and indeed their mood suffers, they get irritable, annoyed, angry, depressed.
+The precursor to serotonin, however, what your body makes serotonin out of, is an amino acid called tryptophan.
+And, there’s a transport protein in the brain that plucks tryptophan out of the bloodstream, and so, what you eat can end up affecting your mood.

 Back in the 70s, they did tryptophan depletion experiments, where you give people specially concocted tryptophan-deficient diets.
 And, indeed, their mood suffers.
 They get irritable, annoyed, angry, depressed, right?
 Their body just can’t make enough serotonin.

 Likewise, you can give people tryptophan pills to improve their mood.
 And, indeed, it became a popular dietary supplement—until people started dying from something called eosinophilia myalgia syndrome, an incurable, debilitating, and sometimes fatal flu-like neurological condition, caused by the ingestion of tryptophan supplements.